kimsk/chia-dev-challenge/README.md

 ## Idea

-1. A player buy ticket by selecting a number from 0-99 and send 1000 mojos to a ticket smart coin.
+1. A player buys ticket by selecting a number from 0-99 and send 1000 mojos to a ticket smart coin.
 2. Each ticket smart coin puzzle curries in
     - `PK`: the lottery official has the `SK` to sign the spend.
-    - `ORACLE_PUZZLE_HASH`: oracle that announce the same winning number and block height has to be spent together.
+    - `ORACLE_PUZZLE_HASH`: puzzle hash of the oracle who announces the winning number and block height.
     - `NUMBER`: a selected number.
     - `BLOCK_HEIGHT`: each drawing has to happen after this block height (time simulation).
 3. Once the blockchain reaches the specific block height, the winning number is announced.
 The lottery offical will gather all tickets and spend them together with the oracle.